Functional Specifications

 Acceptance Criteria

-- AC-5.1.2: Pagination controls (previous, next, page numbers) are displayed when there is more than one page.
+- AC-5.1.2: Pagination controls for first, previous, next, and last page are displayed when there is more than one page.

 - AC-5.1.3: Navigating to the next page loads the next set of tasks.

-- AC-5.1.4: The “previous” control is disabled or hidden on the first page.
+- AC-5.1.4: The previous-page controls are disabled on the first page.

 6. Statistics / Scorecard